rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   M  END
   <BLANKLINE>

-If you'd like to write the molecules to a file, use Python file objects:
+If you'd like to write the molecule to a file, use Python file objects:

 .. doctest::